Psychologist & Advocate

 Trainer & Educator

-Françoise offers training and consultation across Canada on matters affecting the lives of trans and LGB individuals, couples and families.
-For the past 15 years she has been a trainer and educator for a Quebec Ministry of Health and Social Service program focusing on LGBTQ+ health.
+Françoise offers training and consultation across Canada and Europe on matters affecting the lives of trans and LGB individuals, couples and families.
+For 12 years she was a trainer and educator for a Quebec Ministry of Health and Social Service program focusing on LGBTQ+ health.
 In addition Françoise participated in the general mental health training and clinical supervision of residents in Family Medicine from the Université de Montréal Medical School.

 She currently teaches in the McGill University M.A. program in Couple and Family therapy.